Swift

 You made it to the end.

-Mark this article as read once you have worked through the full piece.
+Mark this bite as read once you have worked through the full piece.
 It is a small way to keep track of what you have genuinely finished.

 More in this area